TikTok future in US still uncertain after Oracle deal - A look at trending alternative RedNote

 When it comes to monthly app sessions, US TikTok users have actually fallen behind the global average of 358.7 monthly sessions.
 Nonetheless, the latest data has shown an increase from 238.1 monthly sessions to 268.9 in the space of four months.
 By comparison, US Instagram users average just 202.1 monthly sessions.

-And while the Asian market is still more mature when it comes to social commerce, TikTok Shop sales in the US reached $100 million on Black Friday alone last year – a 179% year-over-year increase.
+And while the Asian market is still more mature when it comes to social commerce, TikTok Shop sales in the US reached $500 million over the 4-day Black Friday period in 2025.
+The number of users making a purchase was up almost 50% YoY.

-There’s no denying that a US ban on TikTok would be highly significant, both culturally and economically.
+There’s no denying that a US shift away from TikTok would be highly significant, both culturally and economically.

 Bluesky, Pixelfed, and other “alternative” social platforms

-A nationwide ban on a major app like TikTok would be unprecedented.
+A nationwide ban on a major app like TikTok would have been unprecedented.
 But this is not the first time that US users have found themselves looking to alternative social platforms.

 Pixelfed is a decentralized alternative to Instagram.
 The social network runs on independently-run servers rather than a centralized server owned by a specific entity, and its code is open-sourced.